11 Daily Morning Habits of Highly Organized People

 They reply to critical emails

 Once you’re sitting down and checking work or personal emails, be prepared to take some action at that time, such as responding to important ones, suggests Wolf.
 This way, they won’t weigh on your mind while you go about your other morning rituals.
-Check out these almost effortless ways to get just a little more organized.

 They set realistic morning goals